Her Excellency the Honourable Kate Warner AM, Governor of Tasmania

 Previously she was Professor, Faculty of Law, at the University of Tasmania and Director of the Tasmania Law Reform Institute.
 She had also in her career at the University held the positions of Dean, Faculty of Law, and Head of School.
 Following her appointment as Governor, she was made a professor emeritus.

+On 26 January 2014 Her Excellency was appointed a Member of the Order of Australia (AM) for her significant service to the law, particularly in the areas of law reform and education.
 On 26 January 2017 she was appointed a Companion of the Order of Australia (AC) for her eminent service to the people of Tasmania through leading contributions to the legal community, to law reform, to higher education as an academic, researcher and publisher and as a supporter of the arts and environmental and social justice initiatives.

-HB3 Inaugural Elder
+Christiana Figueres, HB3 Elder

 Christiana is a founding partner of Global Optimism Ltd, a purpose-driven enterprise focused on social and environmental change.
 She is currently the Convenor of Mission 2020, Vice-Chair of the Global Covenant of Mayors for Climate and Energy, World Bank Climate Leader, ACCIONA Board Member, WRI Board Member, Fellow of Conservation International, and Advisory Board member of Formula E, Unilever and Eni S.p.A.

 Prior to joining GFW, Musimbi’s passion for philanthropy and technology as vehicles to drive social change saw her managing a $30m grant-making portfolio as Director for Population and Reproductive Health at David and Lucile Packard Foundation.

 Musimbi has a PhD in Linguistics and a doctorate in Feminist Theology.
 In 2014, she was named one of the 21 women leaders for the 21st century by Women’s E-News.
-In 2015, Forbes magazine named her one of 10 women ‘power brands’ working for gender equality.
-She serves on numerous Boards, has done a TED talk with over a million views, and now follows Christiana Figueres as the second Homeward Bound ‘elder’, on HB4.
+In 2015, Forbes Magazine named her one of 10 women ‘power brands’ working for gender equality.
+She serves on numerous boards, has done a TED talk with over a million views, and now follows Christiana Figueres as the second Homeward Bound ‘elder’, on HB4.

-Robin lectures widely, has been frequently featured in the major media, and has received many awards in the areas of innovation, design, and environment, including Time 100 Most Influential People, Fast Company Fast 50 Innovators, and BusinessWeek Top 10 Designers.
-Robin graduated from Wellesley College and MIT’s Sloan School of Management, was a Harvard University Loeb Fellow, and received an honorary Doctorate of Design from the Illinois Institute of Technology.
+Robin is on the Boards of Veniam, the World Resources Institute, and Tucows.
+She lectures widely and has received many awards in the areas of innovation, design, and environment, including Time Magazine’s 100 Most Influential People, Fast Company’s Fast 50 Innovators, and BusinessWeek’s Top 10 Designers.
+Robin graduated from Wellesley College and MIT’s Sloan School of Management, was a Harvard University LOEB Fellow, and received an honorary Doctorate of Design from the Illinois Institute of Technology.